naparuba/tanuki-www/content/pages/docs/agent/http.md

 # HTTP API

-The main interface to Consul is a RESTful HTTP API.
+The main interface to XXX is a RESTful HTTP API.
 The API can be used for CRUD for nodes, services, checks, and configuration.
 The endpoints are versioned to enable changes without breaking backwards compatibility.